shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

       of **OUs and accounts provisioned**
     - is used by cloud administrators and architects to **set up and govern a secure, multi-account**
     - for a large enterprise that wants to set up a **multi-account environment in AWS** using AWS Control Tower.
+    - is used to simplify the creation of new accounts with preconfigured constraints.
 32. **Others**.

     - **Amazon Polly**: text to audio , Pronunciation Lexicon, Speech synthesis Markup language (SSML)